-· 4 If VCSAG_GET_CONTAINER_INFO API is not called before or if ContainerInfo attribute is not set for the resource.
-For example, Name key of ContainerInfo is "" or Type key of ContainerInfo is invalid etc. 5 If command to fetch base path of container fails, the command status is returned as return value.
-Usage: my (\$ret, \$cmdstatus, \$container_base_path) = VCSAG_GET_CONTAINER_BASE_PATH(); Shell based: This API returns the base path of container in environment variable vcsag_container_base_path and the status of the command which is used by api to fetch base path name in the environment variable vcsag_cmd_status .
-The API returns the exit status in the environment variable vcsag_base_path_returns .
-Return values:
+5 If VCSAG_GET_CONTAINER_INFO API is not called before or if ContainerInfo attribute is not set for the resource.
+For example, Name key of ContainerInfo is "" or Type key of ContainerInfo is invalid etc. If command to fetch base path of container fails. the command status is returned as return value.
+Usage: my (\$ret, \$cmdstatus, \$container base_path) =

+Shell-based: